IDinsight/aaq_admin_template/docs/deployment_instructions.md

-June 6, 2022
+June 7, 2022

 CURRENT VERSION: aaq_admin_template:v1.0.0
 # Deploying the AAQ Admin App

 This is the deployment instructions for the **AAQ Admin App**.
-It does not cover deployment of the AAQ Admin App.
+It does not cover deployment of the AAQ Core or UD Apps.

 The AAQ Admin App provides a convenient interface to
 1. add to or modify content tables (`faqmatches` for FAQs, and `urgency_rules` if urgency detection is enabled), and